vektor330/malacky/README.txt

      diff file.
   2. Run try-upgrade.sh and tune the DB diff file.
   3. Run migrate-patch-database.sh with the tuned diff file.
   4. Run migrate-server.sh to finish the migration.
-Make sure the backup DB and resource folder are deleted.
+Make sure the backup DB is deleted.
 Make sure not clients are connected to the DB (for example by restarting the DB server).